aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 MUST be obtained from [Get beacon key for query](../searchable-encryption/search-config.md#get-beacon-key-for-query) if a beacon value must be calculated.
-But [Beacon Key Materials](../searchable-encryption/search-config.md#beacon-key-materials) MUST NOT be obtained the query is only over SIGN_ONLY fields.
+But [Beacon Key Materials](../searchable-encryption/search-config.md#beacon-key-materials) MUST NOT be obtained the query not involve any ENCRYPT_AND_SIGN fields.
 An item may be written that contains no beacons over an encrypted field.

 Similarly, any values in ExpressionAttributeValues that are referred to by a beacon name